EAddario/ai-agent/README.md

 # AI Agent

-AI Agent is proof of concept for autonomous agentic AI built with TypeScript.
+AI Agent is a proof of concept for autonomous agentic AI built with TypeScript.
 It integrates multiple tools such as fetching Reddit posts, telling jokes, searching for movies, and retrieving user-specific information like IP address and location.
 The AI agent processes user inputs, and decides to use the appropriate tool based on the context.

 ## Features